nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * `TaskManagers` as `momento` objects.
 * `History` as the `momento collector`.

-`History` contains two list of `TaskManager`, one for the backward `undo` operation and another for the forward `redo` operation.
+`History` contains two lists of `TaskManager`, one for the backwards `undo` operation and another for the forward `redo` operation.

-Using the entire `TaskManager` as the `momento` object rather than the individual `Task` attributes simplfies overall design and implementation of this feature.
+Using the entire `TaskManager` as the `momento` object rather than the individual `Task` attributes simplifies overall design and implementation of this feature.
 Whenever the `TaskManager` is mutated, `ModelManager` will push a copy of `TaskManager` to `History`.
 This approach is robust and resistant to data inconsistency when multiple changes are made by a single command.

-Futhermore, this reduces overall coupling and complexity of Opus and improves extensibility.
+Furthermore, this reduces overall coupling and complexity of Opus and improves extensibility.
 New features or `Task` attributes can be added without having to modify any part of the Undo/Redo implementation.
 This is possible as that the entire `TaskManager` is captured as a single snapshot, which includes any attribute that is newly added to the `Task` or `Tag` implementation.

 ### 2.5.
 Storage component